highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

 - **VIC-20** (`Impl.Terminal.Vic20` + `App.Terminal.Shell.Vic20`) — character mode only.

 The screen pane resizes automatically to fit the running system's frame (C64 ≈ 40 columns, VIC-20 ≈ 22 columns), and the status/logs column reflows around it.
+The emulated screen is drawn without an extra framing box — each system renders its own coloured screen border — and one cell of that border is cropped from the top and bottom so a C64 (29 cells tall including its border) fits a default ~30-row terminal without the user having to enlarge the window.
+The crop is configurable via `ScreenBorderTrim` in `appsettings.json` (set it to `0` to show the full emulated border).

 ## Layout and controls